Japan–Myanmar relations: Recent relations

 Only 23 July 2022, the State Administration Council junta of Myanmar executed four political prisoners, marking the first time the death penalty had been carried out in Myanmar since the late 1980s.
 The G7 Nations, including Japan, issued a joint statement condemning the executions for its disregard of human rights and the rule of law.

 In the lead up to the 2020 Myanmar general election, Yōhei Sasakawa of the Nippon Foundation was appointed special envoy to Myanmar by Japan.
 He negotiated a ceasefire between the Arakan Army, an armed group in Rakhine State and the Myanmar Army in preparation to hold elections in the area.
 Later, during the course of the 2021-2022 Myanmar civil war, the Arakan Army would return to war.
 Sasakawa would broker yet another ceasefire by acting as an intermediary in November 2022 on humanitarian grounds.
 Junta spokespeople say that this is the first step towards a permanent ceasefire with the Arakan Army.

+On 22 November 2025, amidst the China–Japan diplomatic crisis, Myanmar Deputy Minister of Information Zaw Min Tun told Xinhua News Agency Japanese Prime Minister Sanae Takaichi's remarks regarding a possible Taiwan contingency showed "no lessons learned from history” and "no remorse" for Japan’s wartime crimes across Asia, including Myanmar.
+He said that "Myanmar firmly condemns any possible resurgence of fascist tendencies in Japan", accusing Japan of supporting Taiwan independence and reaffirmed Myanmar's support for the One China policy.